 My previous quest for the ultimate bread in Vancouver was so much fun that I thought I would do it again for another one of my favourite treats.
 Almond croissants have long been my go-to at cafes and bakeries.
 Sure, they are not as pure as a classic croissant but the almond variant is my preference.
 This hyper-local list is no casual walkthrough of the prettiest photos on Instagram.
 I actually ate and ranked every almond croissant that appears.
-Nothing was compensated for.
+Nothing was prepared especially for me.

-For this guide, I visited 13 venues in search of the best almond croissant.
+For this guide, I ranked 14 venues in search of the best almond croissant.
 This is a ranked list of my own tasting preferences.
 There will be a winner, two runner-ups, and many losers.
 To start off, my criteria for a good almond croissant:

 - Must have a good rise

 - Must have enough almond on top and within.
 I'm not here for a sprinkling of nuts